yoterel/STORM-Net/README.md

-# STORM: Simple and Timely Optode Registration Method for Functional Near-Infrared Spectroscopy (FNIRS)
+# STORM-Net: Simple and Timely Optode Registration Method for Functional Near-Infrared Spectroscopy (FNIRS)
 All files in the repository are an implementation of the original manuscript and research which is not yet published.
 ## Introduction
 This application is designed to provide an accurate estimation of the position of an fNIRS probing cap on a participant’s head, based on a short video.
 In other words, given a short video of the participant wearing the fNIRS cap, the application outputs the coordiantes of every optode position in MNI coordinates (or a standard cooridnate system that can be easly transformed to MNI using external tools such as [SPM fNIRS](https://www.nitrc.org/projects/spm_fnirs/)).